Jorge Soler Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.82 team ERA that ranks 20th across all MLB pitching staffs.
+- The Diamondbacks' 4.78 team ERA ranks 21st among all MLB pitching staffs.

-- The Diamondbacks allow the fourth-most home runs in baseball (21 total, 1.6 per game).
+- The Diamondbacks rank 24th in baseball in home runs given up (22 total, 1.5 per game).

-- The Diamondbacks are sending Bumgarner (0-1) out for his third start of the season.
+- Gallen makes the start for the Diamondbacks, his fourth of the season.
+He is 1-1 with a 4.58 ERA and 21 strikeouts through 17 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Wednesday -- the left-hander threw 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- In his last time out on Tuesday, the right-hander tossed seven scoreless innings against the Milwaukee Brewers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.